-GC.GetTotalMemory returns the number of bytes allocated.
+This returns the number of bytes allocated.
 It accesses statistics about the managed heap.
 It returns data about the entire .NET Framework, not the specific program.
-With it we determine the sizes of objects in memory.

 Parameter: The method receives one parameter of type bool, which lets you demand a garbage collection to occur before taking the numbers.Bool